corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/one-click-deployment.md

 # One-click Corda deployment

 This document describes how Corda nodes and networks can be deployed in one click in an Azure environment.

-There are three offerings that can be found on the Azure Marketplace:
+There are three options that can be found on the Azure Marketplace:

 * **CENM Deployment**: A CENM instance is deployed onto a newly-created Azure Kubernetes Service cluster.
-* **Nodes Onto An Existing Network**: Corda Enterprise Nodes are deployed onto an newly-created Azure Kubernetes Service cluster that connects to an externally running network.
+* **Nodes Onto An Existing Network**: Corda Enterprise Nodes are deployed onto a newly-created Azure Kubernetes Service cluster that connects to an existing Corda network.
 * **Corda One Click**: A CEMN instance is deployed onto a newly-created Azure Kubernetes Service cluster and then nodes running a custom CorDapp are deployed.

 {{< note >}}The nodes deployed using these templates are not production-ready.
 In particular, they use H2 as their database, which is not a supported configuration, as per the [Platform Support Matrix](../../platform-support-matrix.md#node-databases).
 In addition, they are not configured to use hardware security modules or Corda Enterprise Firewall instances, and are not deployed in high-availability mode. {{< /note >}}

-{{< note >}}CORDA ENTERPRISE may be used for evaluation purposes for 90 days pursuant to the Software Evaluation License Agreement.
-Any use beyond this (e.g. in production deployments) requires a commercial license.
-Please contact sales@r3.com for more information.
+{{< note >}}Corda Enterprise may be used for evaluation purposes for 90 days pursuant to the [Software Evaluation License Agreement](https://www.r3.com/corda-enterprise-evaluation-license).
+Any use beyond this (for example in production deployments) requires a commercial licence.
+Please contact <sales@r3.com> for more information. {{< /note >}}

-The Software Evaluation License Agreement for this product can be viewed from https://www.r3.com/corda-enterprise-evaluation-license. {{< /note >}}

 ## Prerequisites